Free Shipping for Orders Over $100*. *International Shipping and Oversized Items are Not Eligible.

-Two Viking Warriors with Axes and Shields (black shield with white entwined pattern, red shield with yellow entwined serpents), Shieldwall, the Vikings, The Age of Arthur--two figures--LAST THREE!!
+Two Viking Warriors with Axes and Shields (black shield with white entwined pattern, red shield with yellow entwined serpents), Shieldwall, the Vikings, The Age of Arthur--two figures--LAST TWO!!

 Regular Price: $98.00